NexStandard/NexYamlSerializer/NexVYaml/readme.md

 4. **DataContract Inherited**
 The serializer does not support inherited DataContracts and won't in upcomming releases, classes have to be directly tagged with `[Stride.Core.DataContract]`.

+5. **Generic Restrictions**
+Currently Generic Restrictions don't work.
+A class with a restriction like `where T : ...` will generate a faulty serializer.
+This will be added in the next release.
 ## Getting Started

 Add the Serializer nuget to your csproj.